-Our records of SATs (statutory) and other assessment results are shared with Headteacher, Deputy Headteacher, Senior Leadership Team and appropriate Curriculum Leaders.
+Our records of SATs (none statutory), teacher assessment from a range of gathered evidence, reading ages, phonic phase and other assessment results are shared with Headteacher, Deputy Headteacher, Senior Leadership Team and appropriate Curriculum Leaders.
 This information is particularly useful for monitoring overall progress and for identifying individual pupils for a variety of purposes.
 Records of target setting are also linked with this programme.
 From Year 1 through to Year 4 each pupil will have an individual Key Performance Indicator and Performance Standard tracking/ record in English (Reading & Writing) and Mathematics.
 Children in Early Years [Nursery and Reception] will have an individual record using Development Matters statements in all 17 strands/ areas of learning.